 “The future belongs to those who give the next generation reason for hope.”

 We have a narrow window of opportunity to recruit a new generation of leaders before decades of institutional wisdom are lost.
 The seasoned heroes of this movement need to prioritize passing the torch by providing guidance, sharing wisdom, and inspiring the leaders of tomorrow.

 “Adapt or perish, now as ever, is nature’s inexorable imperative.”

 - Multiply Your Impact: While mentoring requires time, it can lead to larger-scale accomplishments.
 New recruits, with proper guidance, can augment the work significantly.

-- Bilateral Learning: While mentors bring vast experience to the table, mentees often introduce fresh ideas, tech-savviness, or proficiency in social media campaigns.
+- Bilateral Learning: While mentors bring vast experience to the table, mentees often introduce fresh energy, digital prowess, and an innovative spirit, breathing new life into your projects.

 - Legacy Continuation: Ensuring that the work continues is essential for its long-term success and impact.

 These are guidelines, not requirements.
 The hope is to turn your attention toward the next generation of leaders, and to consider how doing so will actually amplify and not distract from your own work.
 We’re here to help with some of the more general tasks of onboarding so you can focus on sharing your unique experience.